Glider Rider: Gameplay

 The player must destroy the reactors on the island by dropping grenades on them.
 The reactors are defended by laser gun towers which can be temporarily disabled by disrupting their control towers.

 The player's character rides a machine which is a combination motorcycle and hang glider.
 By driving down a mountainside and suddenly reversing direction, the player can take to the air.
 He can fly in any direction, or lose height, but cannot climb higher.
 There are many mountains on the island to help him achieve flight.
 To destroy a reactor he must fly over it dropping grenades.

 On touching ground the motorcycle is restored.
 If the player falls in the sea he will be eaten by sharks.

-Reviews
+Reception

 Sinclair User:"... it has the best sound ever heard on a Spectrum.
 Let's be honest, whilst Spectrum games are often the most original and inventive, sometimes most of us envy just a little the three-channel funk music possible on the Commodore.
 Envy no more, the continuous soundtrack on Glider Rider is as funky and exciting as anything you've heard - hardened Sinclair users in the office rose as one from their seats to stare at the TV - surely it couldn't be!
 Not only a get-on-down soundtrack but digitised effects as well, including a remarkable ring-modulated bell sound at the end of the game.".

 In a 1986 review, Your Sinclair said that "Glider Rider is a bit like the island it's set on.
 Looks good from a distance, lacks real depth."